ditatechwriter/dita_stuff/ddac/dita-as-code.md

 That said, however, the docs-as-code approach also has limitations:

-- Markdown's simplicity is also it's greatest weakness.
-There are no mechanisms to allow for content reuse, text variables, or conditional filtering, making documentation updates a chore.
+- Markdown's simplicity is also its greatest weakness.
+There are no mechanisms for content reuse, text variables, or conditional filtering.
+This makes documentation maintenance hard.
 - Lack of content reuse features makes managing documentation difficult.
   - If content exists in multiple places in a document, it needs to be updated in all those places if changed.
   - If there are multiple variants of a product (e.g. Lite, Professional, Enterprise) discreet copies of the documentation need to be kept even if the content is mostly identical.
 Any updates to shared content will need to be made in each copy.